 The funk quotient smashed off the scale with The Meter’s ‘People Say’, which filled the place with wobbly bass lines and complicated time signatures.
 It didn’t do much for me, but I was clearly in the minority.
 The same with Nick Cohen’s ‘Ain’t No Sunshine’ bass piece, which seemed a little laboured to me.

 Rare points of mediocrity though in a fine show.
 Maybe the highlight, but it’s a tough call, was the infectious ‘Ophelia’ from The Band, where the brass section blew up a proper storm of Memphis horns; or maybe it was the rollicking Delbert McClinton track that followed it.

-It may even have been the set closer, an edgy, rhythm heavy BB King track given a workover that it’s owner wouldn’t have recognised until Bonfanti cranked out the solo.
-It could have resonated straight out of the rosewood bodywork of ‘Lucille’ rather than Bonfanti’s beat up old Telecaster.
+It may even have been the set closer: an edgy, rhythm heavy BB King track given a workover that its owner would not recognise until Bonfanti cranked out the solo.
+At that point the tones could have resonated straight from the polished rosewood bodywork of ‘Lucille’ rather than Bonfanti’s beat up old Telecaster.

 And that’s how this sophisticated, cosmopolitan Sunday night crowd was left dancing in the aisles.
 Class.

 Listen in to Get Ready to ROCK!
 Radio…